brunoreis/palestraGraphQL/GraphQLArticle.md

 	5 Overblog GraphQL
 	6 The Schema Declaration - The entrance to the backend 7 Following a complete backend query
+    8 A little Recap
+    9 Cors
+    10 Error Handling
+    11 Testing your code
+    12 Installing the frontend
+    13 Frontend
+    14 Our next destination: MessageStatus View Component 15 Integrating data with containers
+    16 Diving deepen into the PEERS query
+    17 Integration between Apollo containers and also Redux 18 Verification Point

 1 Basic Alignment
 ================